The number of protons in an atom determines what element it is. However, all atoms of the same element have the same number of protons.

 You can also write isotopes like this:

 Despite having different numbers of neutrons, isotopes have the same number of electrons and therefore have the same chemical properties and reactivity.
-However, not all isotopes are stable.
-Some isotopes are unstable due to an imbalance of protons and neutrons in their nucleus.
+Although, some isotopes are unstable due to an imbalance of protons and neutrons in their nucleus.

 Let’s look at some examples of isotopes.